 Jayne is an E-RYT-500 (experienced registered yoga teacher - 500 hours) through Yoga Alliance and has a Masters of Arts in Dance Education from Teachers College, Columbia University.
-She has been a leader in the field of dance and yoga for more than 38 years and has been teaching yoga since 1989.
-Jayne has been seen flying through the air (all over the country) with her aerial dance company, Air Dance Bernasconi, from 2000-2017, and is the author of three books on yoga, aerial dance and aerial yoga.
+She has been a leader in the field of dance and yoga for more than 38 years and has been teaching yoga since 1988.
+Jayne has been seen flying through the air (all over the country) with her aerial dance company, Air Dance Bernasconi, from 2000-2020, and is the author of three books on yoga, aerial dance and aerial yoga.
 With a love for movement, Jayne cross-pollinated aerial dance and yoga to invent Aerial Yoga BT™ in 2002.
 It was first piloted and introduced at the International Aerial Dance Festival in Boulder, Colorado where it was a huge success.
-She has completed eight Para Yoga Master Trainings with her teacher, Yogarupa Rod Stryker and has made pilgrimages to India and Brazil to develop her spiritual growth.
-Jayne is on faculty in the Department of Dance at Towson University where she teaches yoga, aerial dance and composition.
+She has completed 10 Para Yoga Master Trainings with her teacher, Yogarupa Rod Stryker and has made pilgrimages to India and Brazil to develop her spiritual growth.
+She is initiated into the Sri Vidya Tradition of the Himalayan Masters.
+Jayne is on faculty in the Department of Dance at Towson University where she teaches yoga and aerial dance.
 Complete CV

 Anabel found yoga relatively late, but once she started practicing 8 years ago, she’s never looked back.
 She did her 200 hour training at Yoga on York under Jayne Bernasconi in 2015 and found that she loves sharing her passion for yoga with others.
 She was recently was introduced to yin yoga and it is now one of her favorite ways to practice.
 She wants everyone to experience the joys of yin and believes it can be a wonderful balance to an active practice.